macskas/nginx-openresty-dynamic-ssl/README.md

 There is an auto letsencrypt nginx lua module out there.
 But good luck using it and using it safely in a load-balanced environment and without letsencrypt.

-With this cert generation is a different process and this is only using the pre-generated certs/keys.
+With this script, cert generation is a different process(not included) and this is only using the pre-generated certs/keys.

 ### how to use it